Financial aid provides financial assistance to students who would otherwise be unable to pursue a medical education.

 How financial aid is calculated

-Financial aid is awarded on the basis of demonstrated financial need and cannot exceed your cost of attendance.
+Financial aid is offered on the basis of demonstrated financial need and cannot exceed your cost of attendance.
 This is determined according to:

 - Federal, state, and University regulations